ysskrishna/fastapi-sync-async-starter/README.md

 # FastAPI Sync-Async Starter

 A modern Python web application template built with FastAPI, demonstrating sync vs async operations using SQLAlchemy 2.0, psycopg2, and asyncpg.
-Features comprehensive testing with pytest-asyncio and pytest-cov, includes Docker support with multi-stage builds and Poetry for dependency management.
+Features comprehensive testing with pytest-asyncio and pytest-cov, includes Docker support with multi-stage builds, Poetry for dependency management, and production-ready rate limiting with Redis support.

 ## Features